chaimsolomon/mongoid_versioning/README.md

 [![Build Status](https://travis-ci.org/tomasc/mongoid_versioning.svg)](https://travis-ci.org/tomasc/mongoid_versioning) [![Gem Version](https://badge.fury.io/rb/mongoid_versioning.svg)](http://badge.fury.io/rb/mongoid_versioning) [![Coverage Status](https://img.shields.io/coveralls/tomasc/mongoid_versioning.svg)](https://coveralls.io/r/tomasc/mongoid_versioning)

 Placing a document under version control is very unintrusive.
 Mongoid Versioning only adds a version number property (a field of type `Integer` called `_version`) to the document.
 It does not touch any other fields.
-In particular, it also does not place any requirements on the contents of the _id field.
+In particular, it also does not place any requirements on the contents of the `_id` field.

+Older revisions are stored in a separate collection that shadows the original collection.
+They are Mongoid documents themselves, and can be queried.

 ## Installation